microsoft/quick-authentication/docs/partner-business-verification.md

 ![Partner Center Identifiers](./media/mpc-identifiers.png)

-The NPM ID, or Partner ID, is shown for your user.
+The MPN ID, or Partner ID, is shown for your user.

 ### Create or locate your Azure AD application registration
 In your company Azure AD tenant (i.e., go to the [Azure Portal](https://portal.azure.com) and sign-in with the tenant user you created above), create a registration for you web site and/or apps as indicated in Quick Authentication [Getting Starting guide](./quick-authentication-how-to.md#register-your-application).